Free Budapest Walking Tour by JetSettingFools.com

 Iconic Budapest sights: The statue at Liberty Park

 The stoic US Embassy is on the east side of the square (and is guarded by a high fence and blockades).
-Liberty Square, however, is inviting with a center café and a small dog park.
+Liberty Square, however, is inviting with a café, bar and play grounds.

 Iconic Budapest sights: Walking through Liberty Square with President Ronald Reagan.

-In addition to the statues, two memorials stand at each end of Liberty Square.
+In addition to the statues, two controversial memorials stand at each end of Liberty Square.
 A Soviet War Memorial on the north and a sculpture on the south end of the park commemorating the country’s German Occupation on March 19, 1944.
-Both monuments are controversial.

-Leaving the square from the southeast corner, walk south for a couple of blocks on Sas Street to St. Istvan’s Square in front of the famous basilica.
+Leave from the southeast corner, walk south on Sas Street to St. Istvan’s Square in front of the giant basilica.

 St. Istvan’s Basilica